Budapest Spring Festival bets on Malkovich, Vengerov

 She also reduced the festival to 11 days from 17, which might be bad for tourism but helped maintain artistic integrity.
 The festival ends on March 26.

-“We had to decide whether to have a two-week festival with weaker programs, or 11 days with stronger ones, and people say it was a good decision,” she said.
+“We had to decide whether to have a two-week festival with weaker programmes, or 11 days with stronger ones, and people say it was a good decision,” she said.

 Cutbacks aside, the festival has branched out from what used to be a fairly strict diet of classical music and opera, with the occasional jazz concert or ballet thrown in.
 There is now a greater variety of international and locally produced content.